Published by Jeremy. Last Updated on January 12, 2023.

 Likewise, Jeju Island is full of speed bumps, rumble strips, and other mechanical means to help regulate your speed.
 Some of these are actual bumps, while others are simply painted lines on the road to trick you into slowing down.
 Just like the speed cameras above, don't speed and you'll be good to go.

-For parking, garages in the cities are often pay-by-plate, so you may not get a ticket when you pull into a garage but instead be told the price upon exit based on how long your car had been in the lot.
+For parking, garages in the cities are often pay-by-plate, so you may not get a ticket when you pull into a garage but instead be told the price upon exit based on how long your rental car had been in the lot.
 At some tourist attractions, there may also be a combination of free lots or pay lots, often with different colored parking lines to signify the two.
 A few times we didn't notice this someone ran and asked for a couple thousand won for parking, but because the fee was so cheap we decided not to bother moving as free parking spots are hard to come by sometimes.

 As a side note, Koreans often park their cars backing in which makes for some interesting gridlock in garages and parking lots.
 Why this happens, well, we have no clue.